 Reusable coffee cup, menstrual cup, bamboo toothbrush, mesh bag, reusable water bottle, and a jar full of snacks.

-- Reusable water bottle: Refilling your own reusable water bottle will save on copious single use plastic bottles as well as money.
+- Reusable water bottle: Refilling your own reusable travel water bottle with a filter will save on copious single use plastic bottles as well as money.
 Some countries are harder to find refill stations than others, if you do need to purchase water buy larger quantities rather than single sizes.

 - Glass jar/reusable coffee cup/thermos: Use reusable cup or jar to buy takeaway drinks in such as coffee or juice.
 Useful to refill at water stations, purchase snacks straight in to and store food as well as any other bits and bobs.